timker/docs/docs/_documentation/Java-Server-Events-Client.md

-The Java `ServerEventClient` is an idiomatic port of ServiceStack's [C# Server Events Client](/csharp-server-events-client) to Java providing a productive client to consume ServiceStack's [real-time Server Events](/server-events) that can be used in any Java/JVM (JDK 7+) Client/Server Applications or Java/Kotlin Android applications.
+The Java `ServerEventClient` is an idiomatic port of ServiceStack's [C# Server Events Client](/csharp-server-events-client) to Java providing a productive client to consume ServiceStack's [real-time Server Events](/server-events) that can be used in any Java/JVM (JRE 7+) Client/Server Applications or Java/Kotlin Android applications.

 ## Install